 A guardianship is an arrangement determined by the court which places someone in the position to oversee the care of an incapacitated adult.
 Incapacitation may occur when someone has cognitive issues due to dementia, a major stroke or severe mental illness, or another condition which affects the person’s decision-making process.
 A guardian helps make personal decisions, such as decisions regarding medical treatment and residential placement, ensuring that the person in their charge gets adequate medical treatment and care, and personal needs are met.
+A helpful tool to determine whether you need to proceed with a guardianship is here: ABA Practical Tool for Guardianships.

 - Cannot independently meet essential requirements for care, health, safety, or therapeutic needs